Publishing Policies

 Peer review process

-Biolife is committed to upholding the integrity of all its publications.
+Biolife Publisher is committed to upholding the integrity of all its publications.
 It is necessary therefore to agree on the standards of ethical behaviour expected from all parties involved in the publishing process; these include the author, the editor, the peer reviewer and the publisher.

-Biolife follows the COPE Best Practice Guidelines on publishing ethics.
+Biolife Publisher follows the COPE Best Practice Guidelines on publishing ethics.
 Full details of these guidelines can be found on the COPE website.

-Biolife does not tolerate plagiarism, or the publication of material that is libellous, illegal or which infringes the copyright or other rights of any third party.
+Biolife Publisher does not tolerate plagiarism, or the publication of material that is libellous, illegal or which infringes the copyright or other rights of any third party.
 In addition, the manipulation of scientific data, tables, figures or any text for the purpose of knowingly providing incorrect information in order to manipulate the process of peer review is strictly prohibited.

 • their work is original and written by them;